sureenheer/Chess/README.md

 # Chess
-Single-Player chess against a bot or play two player!
+single-Player chess against a bot or play two player!